 Out of respect for other Christian communities, permission can be obtained for a wedding between a Catholic and a non-Catholic Christian to be celebrated at a non-Catholic church.
-See Question 5 above “What if only one of us is a Catholic and the other is non-Catholic Christian?”
+See Question 5.

 Situation 3.
 Marriage between a Catholic and a non-Christian

 Out of respect for other faiths, permission can be obtained for a wedding between a Catholic and a non-Christian to take place at a religious building other than a Catholic church (for instance, at a synagogue).
-See Question 6 above “What if only one of us is a Catholic and the other is a non-Christian?”
+See Question 6.

 The question of “prenuptial agreements” frequently arises in this day and age.
 These agreements are basically a contract between the prospective spouses about how their property and other rights will be handled within their marriage, and how they will be handled in the event of a divorce.